cloudamqp/terraform-provider-cloudamqp/docs/resources/rabbitmq_configuration.md

 <details>
   <summary>Cannot set heartbeat=0 when creating this resource</summary>

 The provider is built by older `Terraform Plugin SDK` which doesn't support nullable configuration values.
 Instead the values will be set to it's default value based on it's schema primitive type.

 * schema.TypeString = ""
 * schema.TypeInt = 0
 * schema.TypeFloat = 0.0
 * schema.TypeBool = false

 During initial create of this resource, we need to exclude all arguments that can take these default values.
 Argument such as `hearbeat`, `channel_max`, etc. cannot be set to its default value, 0 in these cases.
 Current workaround is to use the default value in the initial create run, then change to the wanted value in the re-run.

 Will be solved once we migrate the current provider to `Terraform Plugin Framework`.

 </details>

+[CloudAMQP API list intances]: https://docs.cloudamqp.com/#list-instances